hyosung11/OSSD/daily-scrum.md

    - [ ] 6. quiz
 3. What blockers or impediments prevent you from doing your work?
    1. Getting a late start after dealing with Referee mistake and meeting with Ms. Kirk for SungOh's parent-teacher conference.

+## 금 20231103 - 08:56

+1. What did you do yesterday?
+   - [x] 1.
+Software patents
+   - [x] 2. patterns and licenses
+2. What will you do today?
+   - [ ] 1. choosing a license
+   - [ ] 2. combining licenses
+   - [ ] 3. lab - selecting a license
+   - [ ] 4. quiz
+3. What blockers or impediments prevent you from doing your work?
+   1. 아무 문제가 없는 것 같다.